redbtn-io/red/README.md

 # Red AI Web Application

-A Next.js web application that provides a chat interface for the Red AI system.
+A Next.js web application that provides a chat interface and Studio UI for the Red AI system.

+**Version**: 2.0
+**Last Updated**: January 2025
+**Build Status**: ✅ Compiles successfully

 ## Overview

 This is the web frontend for Red AI, built with Next.js 15, React 19, and Tailwind CSS 4.
-It provides a modern chat interface with **stream reconnection** support, ensuring messages aren't lost when users switch apps or experience network interruptions.
+It provides a modern chat interface with **stream reconnection** support, plus a **Studio UI** for managing AI configurations (nodes, neurons, graphs).

 ### Key Features